andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ![Screenshot of demo movies app showing an overview page of popular movies](https://res.cloudinary.com/andre-landgraf/image/upload/f_auto,q_auto,w_800/v1681611558/andrelandgraf.dev/movies-app-screenshot_i8ifkc.png)

+The demo app only has one route.
+This business case only focused on lab test performance of the initial page load.

 ### Measurements

 Lab tests of [web vitals](https://web.dev/user-centric-performance-metrics/#important-metrics-to-measure) were conducted to measure the performance of the apps.
 The lab tests simulate mobile devices via [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/), [PageSpeed Insights](https://pagespeed.web.dev/) and [WebPageTest](https://www.webpagetest.org/).

 For all comparisons, five runs were conducted, and the median is used as the result.
 All performed lab tests are documented in this [spreadsheet](https://docs.google.com/spreadsheets/d/1Pt2FP9lN0xYvvm3tyLoXhlC8jKyyh86FxuBtbryr1Nk/?usp=sharing).

-The lab tests focused on the four web vitals First Contentful Paint (FCP), Largest Contentful Paint (LCP), Total Blocking Time (TBT), and Speed Index.
-The measurements for FCP, LCP and the speed index are in seconds.
-The measurements TBT are displayed in milliseconds.
+The lab tests focus on the four web vitals First Contentful Paint (FCP), Largest Contentful Paint (LCP), Total Blocking Time (TBT), and Speed Index.
+FCP, LCP and the Speed Index are measured in seconds, TBT in milliseconds.

 You can learn more about the different web vitals on the [web.dev](https://web.dev/vitals/) website.